protolux-electronics/name_badge/README.md

 The hardware was custom-made for Goatmire 2025, and there was only a limited supply of devices.
-It is technically possible to build your own from the resources in this repository, however I do not recommend it as some of the components (e-ink display, wifi module, etc) were custom ordered from the manufacturer and will be hard to obtain in low quantities.
+It is technically possible to build your own from the resources in this repository.
+However, I do not recommend it as some of the components (e-ink display, wifi module, etc) were custom ordered from the manufacturer and will be difficult to obtain in low quantities.

-If you have an interest in using these devices for some other event, please get in touch - I would consider making additional batches for the right event.

-For individuals, I am working on a new revision of the hardware design with some nice upgrades - a 5.8" display, low power mode, additional sensors, and more.
+I am working on a new revision of the hardware design with some nice upgrades - a 5.8" display, low power mode, additional sensors, and more.
+It will hopefully be available for purchase in early 2026.
 Stay tuned for updates!

+## Use at Conferences and Events

+If you have an interest in using these devices at a wide scale at an event, please get in touch - I would consider producing more units or designing custom versions of the hardware for the right event.

 ## Acknowledgments